 #5.
 Maintaining Clean Surroundings

-Maintaining clean surroundings is important either the situation too.
+Maintaining clean surroundings is important either the situation.
 Living in a clean home, clean community, clean town, and so on is a great feeling.
 On the other hand, clutter is a stress trigger.
 Therefore, we should maintain cleanliness since it can also improve our health overall.

 #6.
 Eating Healthy

-Eating healthy as much as possible is one of my advocacies, especially that I’m a COVID-19 survivor and I have some health challenges.
-Like I mentioned earlier, most vaccines are for emergency use as of the moment and are still on tremendous studies.
-In addition, vaccines have side effects; hence to ensure our body is ready, we must consume healthy foods.
+Eating healthy as much as possible is one of my advocacies, especially since I’m a COVID-19 survivor and have some health challenges.
+Although Pfizer-BioNTech COVID-19 Vaccine is already approved by FDA, not all of us have this vaccine.
+Most vaccines are still for emergency use and are on enormous studies.
+Not to mention, vaccines have side effects, so we must consume healthy foods to ensure our body is ready.

 #7.
 Campaigning Positive Outlook

-We can’t deny the fact that COVID-19 vaccines have possible dangers.
+We can’t deny that COVID-19 vaccines, other vaccines, medicines, or other medical treatments, have possible dangers.
 And, unfortunately, leaders of different countries, big or small, are still struggling to contain the spread of the virus for many reasons.

-But the fact that most of the Pharm companies and governments globally are concerned, they are doing the best possible ways for all of us.
-We are lucky enough that today, we have tremendous advancement in technology, making all these vaccines available quickly compared to the Spanish Flu era.
+But the fact that most Pharm companies and governments globally are concerned is that they are doing the best possible ways for all of us.
+We are lucky enough that today, we have tremendous technological advancement, making all these vaccines available quickly compared to the Spanish Flu era.

 Always see the good in everything.
-It may be hard, but everything has a reason behind it.
+It may be challenging, but everything has a reason behind it.
 So we must go and campaign for a positive outlook about vaccines.
 If there’s hesitancy, speak to your doctor.
 They will surely guide you in what is necessary.

 #8.
 Campaigning to Join the Fight Against COVID-19